ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 Enable Connext support
 ^^^^^^^^^^^^^^^^^^^^^^

-To use RTI Connext DDS there are options available for `university, purchase or evaluation <DDS-Implementations/Install-Connext-University-Eval>`
+To use RTI Connext DDS there are options available for :doc:`university, purchase or evaluation <./DDS-Implementations/Install-Connext-University-Eval>`

 After installing, run RTI launcher and point it to your license file.